dime-worldbank/training-costing-exercise/README.md

 # Training Costing Exercise
-Files for the exercise on cost data collection and cost analysis, originally used for the training Managing Successful Field Research 2025.
+Files for the exercise on cost data collection and cost analysis, used for the Managing Successful Field Research masterclass series.
 <br><br>
 **Instructions:**
 1. Download the file with a .html extension ([MSFR_Costing_Exercise.html](MSFR_Costing_Exercise.html)).